What is intersex?

 Intersex status has been treated as a source of shame in the U.S., which means that most intersexed people are in the closet about their status.
 We have been called “freaks” and “monsters,” have been treated as sexually titillating, have been excluded from international sporting competitions, and have been subjected to medical treatment without consent.
 Intersex people deserve to have their bodies, their gender identities, and their choices respected.

 A major complaint of many intersex people is that they were subjected to childhood surgery that they are unhappy about.
-Every day in the U.S., 5 babies are given sex assignment surgery to “correct” intermediate genitals to look more typically female or male.
-Doctors choose the sex they see as appropriate for the infant based on appearance or surgical ease—and quite often, their choice is wrong.
-In addition, many cosmetic surgeries are given to try to “normalize” children’s genitals.
-Although doctors say they have gotten better at these surgeries over time, they usually produce loss of genital sensation.
+Every day in the U.S., dozens of babies are surgically altered to “correct” intermediate genitals to look more typically female or male.
+Doctors choose the sex they see as appropriate for the infant based on appearance or surgical ease—and often, their choice is wrong.
+Furthermore, although doctors say they have gotten better at these surgeries over time, they often result in loss of genital sensation.
 I don't know about you, but I and many others would rather have sensitive genitals than somewhat-more-average-looking ones.
-Advocates for the intersexed urge that no sex assignment or cosmetic surgery be performed on children.
+Advocates for intersex people urge that no sex assignment or cosmetic surgery be performed on children.
 Instead, intersex children should be allowed to grow up to make their own decisions about what surgery, if any, they would like.

 Intersex people may suffer from gender dysphoria if they were assigned by doctors to a sex but do not identify with it.
-If so, they should be assisted in securing hormonal and/or surgical treatment so that they can transition to the sex that is the same as their gender identity.
-Intersex people who develop at puberty in ways that conflict with their sense of identity should be given access to hormonal treatment to suppress unwanted periods, beard growth, etc. In dealing with managing our bodies with surgery and/or hormone therapies, intersex people share experience with trans people, and that commonality should be respected.
+If so, they should be assisted in securing hormonal and/or surgical treatment so that they can transition to the sex that is the same as their gender identity, if that is what they wish.

 There is a myth that intersex people are almost always infertile.
 Sadly, many of us are infertile not because of how we were born, but because of surgical intervention in infancy.
 In fact, intersex people can have children (I did it. . .), but we may need fertility treatment and supportive medical assistance during pregnancy and birth.